ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

     - **basename** - replace the default value, **widget0**, with a name that is 7 characters or less, if required.
 Most resources created will use this as a name prefix.
     - Do not uncomment the `transit_gateway` or `shared_lb` at this time.

-1. Windows users only: If git does not create the symbolic link on your Windows computer it is required to copy the file contents to the team folders:
+1. **Windows users only**: If git does not create the symbolic link on your Windows computer it is required to copy the file contents to the team folders:
    ```sh
    cp variables.tf terraform.tfvars admin
    cp variables.tf terraform.tfvars network